 And he did.
 Ansari became majority owner in 2017, and Ben is a minority owner, general manager and coach.

 The team has been making strides ever since.
-As part of the 24-team professional Ultimate Frisbee Association (rebranded from the AUDL earlier this year), the Wind Chill practices and plays at Sea Foam Stadium, the indoor football facility, women’s soccer and other sports at Concordia University in St. Paul.
+As part of the 24-team professional Ultimate Frisbee Association (rebranded from the AUDL earlier this year), the Wind Chill practices and plays at Sea Foam Stadium, a winter-domed facility for football, women’s soccer and other sports at Concordia University in St. Paul.

 In 2023, the Wind Chill made it to the UFA Championship Weekend for the first time in franchise history.
 And with the tournament taking place at the Minnesota Vikings’ practice facility, Ben and the team had high hopes of winning it all in front of a hometown crowd after losing in the division championships the previous two years.